-Appendix A Audible Warnings
+Appendix B Audible Warnings

-The MegaRAID SCSI 320-0 RAID controller has an onboard tone generator that indicates events and errors.
+The MegaRAID SCSI 320-1 RAID controller has an onboard tone generator that indicates events and errors.
+Table B-1 displays the warnings and their meaning.

-NOTE: This is available only if the optional series 502 Battery Backup Unit (BBU) is installed
+NOTE: This is available only if the optional series 502 Battery Backup Unit (BBU) is installed.

-Table A-1.
+Table B-1.
 Audible Warnings and Descriptions

 Tone Pattern Meaning Examples Three seconds on A logical drive is One or more drives in a RAID and one second offline.
-0 configuration failed. off Two or more drives in a RAID 1, or 5 configuration failed.
+0 configuration failed. off Two or more drives in a RAID 1 or 5 configuration failed.
 One second on A logical drive is One drive in a RAID 5 and one second running in degraded configuration failed. off mode.
 One second on An automatically While you were away from the and three seconds initiated rebuild has system, a disk drive in a RAID off been completed.
-1, or 5 configuration failed and was rebuilt.
+1 or 5 configuration failed and was rebuilt.